ansible/ansible/docs/docsite/rst/intro_inventory.rst

 In the above example, trying to ansible against the host alias "jumper" (which may not even be a real hostname) will contact 192.0.2.50 on port 5555.
 Note that this is using a feature of the inventory file to define some special variables.
 Generally speaking this is not the best way to define variables that describe your system policy, but we'll share suggestions on doing this later.
 We're just getting started.

+.. note:: Values passed in using the ``key=value`` syntax are interpreted as Python literal structure (strings, numbers, tuples, lists, dicts,
+          booleans, None), alternatively as string.
+For example ``var=FALSE`` would create a string equal to 'FALSE'.
+Do not rely on types set during definition, always make sure you specify type with a filter when needed when consuming the variable.

 Adding a lot of hosts?
 If you have a lot of hosts following similar patterns you can do this rather than listing each hostname:

 .. code-block:: ini